SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 Make a tech talk video (~15 minutes) comparing below Git patterns with examples and publish onto YouTube.
 Use simple HTML code snippets to explain each of the Git patterns.

-Git patterns to compare:
+Git patterns to demonstrate:

-- Demonstrate Conventional Commits
+- Conventional Commits
 - GitFlow Workflows using Azure DevOps, and
 - GitHub Flows on GitHub

 > **Tips:**
 >
-> 1. Slide decks or presentations for the demo is not expected.
+> 1. Slide decks and presentations for the demo and video are not expected.
 > 2. Microsoft Teams, Google Meet, or similar software can be used for screen sharing that also supports recording.

 ---